C

 A private organization or party engaged in secret intrigues.
 (EB)

 A secret political clique or faction.
-(OD)
+(NOA)

 cabotage (noun)

 The right to operate sea, air, or other transport services within a particular territory.
 Restriction of the operation of sea, air, or other transport services within or into a particular country to that country's own transport services.
-(OD)
+(NOA)

 cad (noun)